BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/caesarCipher.md

 Here is the encryption algorithm you will use:
 ```
-def caesarEncrypt(myString,myNumber):
+def caesarEncrypt(myString,shiftNum):
   result = ""
-  # loop thru the string saving each letter in the varable each
+  # loop thru the string saving each letter in the var each
   for each in myString:
-    # convert each letter to a number
+  # # use ord(each) convert each letter to number, save in var

-    letterNumber = ord(each)
-    # shift the letter number by adding mynumber
+  # # shift the letter number by adding shiftNum, save in var

-    shiftedNumber = letterNumber + myNumber
-    # convert the number back to character and string
+  # # use chr() to convert the number back to character, save in var

-    result += str(chr(shiftedNumber))
+  # # use str() to convert the character to string, add to result
+      result = result + str(  )
   return result
 ```